 6. Kamppi Chapel of Silence

 The chapel does not look like the traditional chapels one typically comes across.
-Except for regular prayer meetings, there are no church activities held here.
+There are no church activities held here except for regular prayer meetings.
 The only purpose of this unique building is to offer uninterpreted peace and escape.

 The interior of the chapel is minimalistic yet calming.
-Kamppi chapel is tiny yet warm and has thick wooden walls to block out the noise coming from outside.
+Kamppi Chapel is tiny yet warm, and it has thick wooden walls to block out the noise coming from outside.

-The architecture represents the innovation in various Scandinavian styles.
-Standing apart from the rest of the neighboring buildings, Kamppi chapel is hard to miss out on during your tour.
+The architecture represents innovation in various Scandinavian styles.
+Standing apart from the rest of the neighbouring buildings, Kamppi Chapel is hard to miss out on during your tour.

 Helsinki is a beautiful city that has a lot to offer.
-Encompassing majestic architecture styles and art, the city is bound to impress anyone and everyone.
-Do check out the places listed above when you go on a walking tour in the city.
+Encompassing majestic architectural styles and art, the city is bound to impress anyone and everyone.
+Check out the places listed above when you go on a walking tour of the city.

 If you loved reading this story, then subscribe to our blog here (it will ask to verify your email) to get inspiring travel stories and trivia delivered to your email.
 Stories about wildlife trivia, cultural experiences, curated luxury hotel lists, underrated places to travel, polar journeys and much more.